Types of quantum field thories

 Below we indicate the basic idea and provide pointers to further details.
 See also the string theory FAQ.

-Recall that in quantum field theory one approach to make sense of the path integral is the perturbation series expansion, which interprets the path integral as a certain sum over graphs of certain numbers assigned to each graph.
+Recall that in quantum field theory one approach to make sense of the path integral is the perturbation series expansion, which interprets the path integral for the scattering amplitudes (the S-matrix) as a certain sum over graphs of certain numbers assigned to each graph.

 Crucial for the motivation of the idea of string theory is the observation that this (renormalized) amplitude assigned to a graph is itself the correlator of a 1-dimensional quantum field theory on that graph: the “worldline quantum field theory” describing the (relativistic) quantum mechanics of these particles.
 This is usually a sigma-model with parameter space the given graph and target space the spacetime on which the fields live for which the perturbation series computes the path integral.

 When made explicit this is called the worldline formalism for computing the quantum field perturbation series.
-A useful discussion is for instance in
+(See there for more details.)

-The premise of perturbative string theory is to replace the perturbation series over correlators of a 1-d QFT over graphs by a sum of correlators of a 2-dQFT over 2-dimensional surfaces – called worldsheets.
+The premise of perturbative string theory is to replace the perturbation series over correlators of a 1-d QFT over graphs by a sum of correlators of a 2-dQFT over 2-dimensional surfaces – called worldsheets and hence produce an S-matrix this way.
 Again in simple cases this 2d QFT is a sigma-model whose target is the spacetime in which one computes interactions.

 In analogy to the previous case, one thinks of the amplitude assigned this way to a surface as the amplitude for the boundary arcs – the strings – to interact in the way given by the surface.